pwall567/resource-ref/README.md

 ### `ResourceRef`

-The `ref()` extension function on the `Resource` will load the resource as JSON, or if it has an extension of `.yaml` or `.yml`, or it is an HTTP(S) resource with a MIME type containing "yaml" or "yml" (there is no official MIME type for YAML) it will load the resource as YAML, and return a `ResourceRef<JSONObject>`.
+The `ref()` extension function on the `Resource` will load the resource as JSON, or if it has an extension of `.yaml` or `.yml`, or it is an HTTP(S) resource with a MIME type containing "yaml" or "yml" (the proposed official MIME type for YAML is not yet in widespread use) it will load the resource as YAML, and return a `ResourceRef` of the type specified to the `ref()` function or implied by the context.
 ```kotlin
     val ref: ResourceRef<JSONObject> = resource.ref()
 ```